ao-rodrigues/e2d/docs/design/readme.md

 The bigger concept here is instruction reusability, and to the extent that instructions get re-used, that will be the extent to which your productivity will increase as a canvas developer.

+## Conclusion

+e2d has plenty of positives and negatives, and may not fit into your development stack.
+However, developers who find `React` palatable will find themselves at home developing with `e2d`, with the exception of the fact that there is no component lifecycle bundled with this library.
+Solving the problem of canvas application structure is out of the scope of this project.